LINSCAN -- A Linearity Based Clustering Algorithm: Introduction

-\begin{enumerate} \item We have designed an algorithm that can be used to identify linear clusters in a point cloud without losing the stability guarantees of well-established clustering algorithms like DBSCAN and OPTICS.
+\begin{enumerate} \item We design an algorithm that can be used to identify quasi-linear clusters in a point cloud without losing the stability guarantees of well-established clustering algorithms like DBSCAN and OPTICS.

-\item We discuss possible ways to generalize DBSCAN and OPTICS to apply them to more specialized tasks.
-In particular, we discuss that as long as symmetry is maintained, non-metric distance functions can be used without losing the stability properties of DBSCAN, such as invariance of clustering behavior under permutations of the order of the points.

 \item We compare our framework to ADCN \citep{ADCN}, a previous attempt at applying DBSCAN to a similar task, and discuss how the design of ADCN leads to the shape and number of clusters being sensitive to changes in the order of the points.
-We then contrast this with LINSCAN, which is invariant to the ordering of the points for clustering.
+This is in contrast to LINSCAN, which is invariant to the ordering of the points for clustering.

-\item We design a distance function related to the KL divergence and prove that while it is not a metric, it only fails to be one polynomially, meaning that clusters in this metric are spatially dense. \end{enumerate}
+\item We prove that while our distance measure is not a metric, it satisfies positivity and symmetry on the space of Gaussian distributions (see Lemma \ref{lemma:symmetry}), and a slightly relaxed form of the triangle inequality (see Theorem \ref{thm:relaxed_tri}).
+These results combine to mean that clusters in this metric are stable under the order of the points and are spatially dense. \end{enumerate}